 Avoid getting stuck with your previous work when it comes to ideas.
 Try to innovate based on your picture for the future.
 Let the vision pave the way for your thinking.

 2. Get Inspired

-Go to a place that is conducive for thinking and learning.
+Go to a place that is conducive to thinking and learning.
 Be around things that inspire and set your inspirations for creative ideas.

 3. Uncertainty Works

 Everything can't be known in the beginning.
-It is important to understand that even the thought process goes in a flow.
-There are certain answers that strike eventually as you become familiar with the users' response to your product or business.
+It is essential to understand that even the thought process goes in a flow.
+Certain answers strike eventually as you become familiar with the users' response to your product or business.